Take a fresh look at your lifestyle.

 While both practices involve the transfer of wealth or goods during a marriage ceremony, they differ in their purpose and direction of transfer.

-In the case of the pride price, the groom’s family gives it to the bride’s family.
-This is seen as a token of appreciation for raising the bride and a symbol of the groom’s commitment to taking care of her.
+In the case of pride price, it’s the groom’s family that gives to the bride’s family.
+This is seen as a token of appreciation for raising the bride and a symbol of the groom’s commitment to take care of her.

 On the other hand, a dowry is typically given by the bride’s family to the groom or his family.
 It’s often seen as a way to provide for the bride’s financial security in her new home.